GULibrarySandbox/advanced-data-wrangle-old/content/5-lesson.md

 multi-value cells need to be split by the value.

 This task is helpful where there are multiple values in a cell that are not organised consistently, such as when survey respondents can select multiple, controlled values to answer a question.
 The  `Site features`  column in the dataset `QLDDriverReviverStations.csv`  is an example of this.
-Let's explore:

 {% capture text %}
 - Create a new project with dataset  `QLDDriverReviverStations.csv`  in OpenRefine